 Schiacciata con l’uva – Grapes flatbread

 This traditional Tuscan cake is prepared just in harvest season collecting the grapes directly from the vineyards once they are juicy and fully ripe.
-Here in Toronto you can use any type of red, small and seeded grapes (seeds give the crunchiness and remind of the wine grapes which are all seeded)....
+Here in Toronto you can use any type of red small grape such as Concord or you can opt for a seeded grapes (seeds give the crunchiness and remind of the wine grapes which are all seeded)....

 350 gr wheat flour (you can use 1/3 whole wheat)

 20 gr of active dry yeast

 1 glass of lukewarm water

 8 tbsp of sugar

 Salt as needed

 Dissolve yeast in warm water.
 Mix the flour with water, 4 tbsp of sugar, 4 tbsp of olive oil and a pinch of salt.
 Let the mix rise for 1 hour and then divide the dough into two parts, about 3/5 for the bottom and 2/5 for the cover.

 Roll out the dough quite thin (less than a cm) and lay it on a baking sheet with tall edges, making sure it overflows from the pan.

 Fill with ¾ of the grapes (well washed and dried), and sprinkle 2 tbsp of sugar and 2 tbsp of olive oil on top.